h5md/h5md/draft.rst

         +-- type
    ...

-The box type can be "cubic" or "triclinic".
+The box type can be "cuboid" or "triclinic".
 Depending on this information, additional data is stored.

-Cubic box
+Cuboid box
 """""""""

 * edges: A vector specifying the length of the box in the D dimensions of